Are you familiar with the unique batik prints created by the artist, Jim Tillet?

-Inside the building are two tables 75-feet long on which the printing of the fabric is done.
+Inside the building, are two tables seventy-five feet long on which the printing of the fabric is done.

-The many screens used in the printing process are visible to the visitor along the 25-feet of shelves holding large pots of exotic colorfast dyes.
+The many screens used in the printing process are visible along the shelves which hold large pots of exotic colorfast dyes.

-Along another wall is a smaller table of 40-feet on which Mr. Tillett experiments and does his fabric samples as well as some stages of his painting.
+Along another wall is a smaller table of forty-feet on which Mr. Tillett experiments and makes his fabric samples.

-The old barn which claims a history of over 100 years, now the printworks, is over 80 x 100 feet and still bears most of its original thick stone walls and floors.
+The old barn, which claims a history of over 100 years, is over 80 x 100 feet in size and still bears most of its original thick stone walls and floors.

-There is a wide variety of fabrics including silk, linen, cotton, terry cloth and canvas which are all sold by the yard as well as in made up garments.
+There is a wide variety of fabrics including silk, linen, cotton, terry cloth and canvas which are all sold by the yard.

 These fabrics are used for the most fashionable resort wear.